andrewrey/mixedMessagesProject/readme.md

 # Mixed Messages Project

-Part of the JavaScript Syntax Porfolio.
-The small app is designed to ask the user their name and then asks if you would like a quote.
-After providing a quote it asks if you would like another.
-It will ask this until you say no. The app will provide a random quote using the Math object's random number method.
+Part of the JavaScript Syntax Porfolio, this small app is designed to ask the user for their name and then asks if the user would like a quote.
+After providing a quote it then asks if the user would like another quote.
+It will ask this until it receives a "no" answer.
+The app will provide a random quote using the Math object's random number method.
+Chalk is a dependency in order to see the coloured output in the terminal.

 ## Technologies used